-With pore openings reaching 4 micron, woven wire mesh is widely used as a filter cloth as it offers the durability and chemical resistance needed to excel in harsh operations.
+With pore openings reaching 4 micron, woven wire mesh is widely used as a metal filter cloth as it offers the durability needed to excel in harsh operations.

 Why Use Woven Wire Mesh?

 The biggest advantage that woven wire mesh has over metal fiber felt is that it provides the precision needed to achieve sharp cut-points.
-As a result, the end product has a particle uniformity that complies with industry standards far better than if you were to use metal fiber felt.
+As a result, the end product complies with industry standards far better than if you were to use metal fiber felt.

 Another key advantage woven wire mesh has is that the pressure drop in the filtration system is a lot less than what metal fiber felt produces.